SellamiHabib/gomycode-hack/README.md

 ## Description
-This repo contains the prototype of part 3 of our presentation in which we introduced improvements
+This repo contains the prototype of part 3 of our presentation in which we introduced improvements to elearning platforms

 #### Proposed features :